fstack-jz/month-1/README.md

 Hello everyone, i am **_Johnzel Marahay_**, _18_, _Male_ and currently _studying at OLLC_\
 \
-This `README` file will contain the <ins>record/documentation of my progress in programming</ins>, its to showcase what i improved on over the years and what i also leanred throughout that period.\
+This `README` file will contain the record/documentation of my progress in programming, its to showcase what i improved on over the years and what i also leanred throughout that period.\
+\
 <sup>Please be noted that as the repository is named; so does the record does, meaning that this only contains 1 month of my progress in programming/coding.</sup>\
 \

 The upcoming projects that will be created for the whole month will be:\
 **`Calculator` _preferably with_ `UI`**.\
 **`Role Management System` within work, ideally with UI but will prefer with CLI/Terminal Only.**\
 \
 \
-Should i not meet this projects within the alotted time, i will continue to finish this through the next month within `10days only!`.\
-That being said, the first project will be made is the `Calculator`.\
+Should i not meet this projects within the alotted time, i will continue to finish this through the next month within `10days only!`.That being said, the first project will be made is the `Calculator`.\
 \
 \
 ***Before i start, i would like to put the structure of how will i create the calculator:***\